myspaghetti/macos-virtualbox/README.md

 After successfully creating a working macOS virtual machine, consider importing it into more performant virtualization software, or packaging it for configuration management platforms for automated deployment.
 These virtualization and deployment applications require additional configuration that is beyond the scope of the script.

 QEMU with KVM is capable of providing virtual machine hardware passthrough for near-native performance.
 QEMU supports the `VMDK` virtual disk image storage format, which can be configured to be created by the script.
-See [documentation](#documentation) for further information.
+See the [documentation command](#documentation) for further information.
 QEMU and KVM require additional configuration that is beyond the scope of the script.

 ### Bootloaders